 The Bug Doctor is in and available to help identify your creepy crawlers and bug-riddled plants.
 Children who correctly identify their bugs win a small prize, so start your guessing early!
 And there’s more: live termites, insect displays, arts and crafts and close-up insect viewing through microscopes!

-formerly From Grass to Gas: How Scientists Turn Plants into Biofuel
+From Grass to Gas: Sustainable Fuel from Plants

 Presented by the Energy Biosciences Institute (EBI)